-Dance Limerick programmes performances, workshops, talks and more at the Dance Limerick Space (formerly Daghdha).
+Dance Limerick programmes performances, workshops, talks and more.
 The Dance Limerick Space (St John's Church) has been running as a place for dance since being refurbished in 2005.

 With its high ceilings, wall to wall sprung dance floor and lofty arches, the Dance Limerick Space invites dancers, choreographers and audiences to stretch their imaginations to new heights.
 A bright and unconventional performance space, the Dance Limerick Space offers a flexible approach to seating, movement of performers and placing of sets.

 The largest dance floor in the Mid-West!
 At over 235 sq metres, the Dance Limerick Space is not only an impressive space to stage a production but can be an inspiring location to rehearse a performance.